tapebrief

 Ryan Tomasello · KBW

-Was Q1 net bookings of $67M in line with expectations, and how should investors model the relationship between bookings and revenue growth given that bookings don't underpin 100% of revenue?
+Was Q1 net new bookings of $67M in line with expectations, and how should investors think about the math between bookings and revenue growth given bookings don't underpin 100% of revenue?

 Alexey Gokulev · JP Morgan